MindscapeHQ/raygun4node/README.md

 Example:

      var sqlStorageProvider = new SQLStorageProvider();

      var raygunClient = new raygun.Client().init(
             {
                 apiKey: 'API-KEY',
                 isOffline: false,
-                cachePath: 'cachePath',
-                offlineStorage: sqlStorageProvider
+                offlineStorage: sqlStorageProvider,
+                offlineStorageOptions: {
+                    table: 'RaygunCache'
                 }
+            }
         );

 *Required methods*

-* init(cachePath) - Called when Raygun is marked as offline.
+* init(offlineStorageOptions) - Called when Raygun is marked as offline. offlineStorageOptions is an object with properties specific to each offline provider
 * save(transportItem, callback) - Called when marked as offline
 * retrieve(callback) - Returns an array of cached item filenames/ids
 * send(callback) - Sends the backlog of errors to Raygun